David Gilmour Blythe: Adulthood

 Between 1850 and 1852, Blythe suffered several profound losses in addition to failure of the panorama.
 Both his father and his wife Julia died.
 After another statue project in nearby Green County fell through, the Uniontown newspapers published Blythe poems in which he referred to Greene County as "a sow grown fat with buttermilk and meal."
 A Greene County newspaper then published a retort by a local poet — the son of the newspaper's publisher — in which Blythe was named too much of a drunk to be worth anyone's attention.
 Blythe's impudent response was a letter in which he called the poet "pumpkin-headed" and his father "another growling, whining hound."

 After his wife's death, Blythe left Uniontown and began a period of travels throughout the Mississippi River valley.
 By the mid-1850s, he had returned to East Liverpool.
 His work as both a painter and a poet had blossomed and grown significantly more confident and mature during this period, perhaps by viewing exhibitions of other painters' works and via heavy reading of English Romantic poets and American mainstays like Longfellow and Poe.
 The sophisticated group of portraits he produced in the East Liverpool area in these years were noticeably more polished than his early period work.
 He also wrote a large canon of poetry that was leagues ahead of his early work in its quality and distinctive voice.

 Around 1860, Blythe moved to Pittsburgh, the largest city and art market in the region.
 He turned away from poetry and portraiture and instead concentrated on canvases depicting hot-button social and political issues.
 Blythe opposed the expansion of both slavery and immigration, and made vigorous visual points regarding both issues in a number of singularly accomplished genre paintings.
 His work, in conjunction with his views, had become increasingly and bitingly satirical.

 Civil War

 Blythe painted Lincoln Crushing the Dragon of Rebellion in 1862.
-The work depicts a fiery Abraham Lincoln in the center of the canvas, straining forward (with one ankle shackled) to crush rebellion (depicted as an reptilian dragon) while in the background, a huge fire rages.
+The work depicts a fiery Abraham Lincoln in the center of the canvas, straining forward (with one ankle shackled) to crush rebellion (depicted as a reptilian dragon) while in the background, a huge fire rages.